 The research team from Selling Power judges applicants on many categories, including:

 - Sales culture

 Just looking through the top ten, a few common themes appear.
 It’s clear that the best companies to sell for use non-cash rewards and recognition to retain their top salespeople.
-Companies like Merrill Corporation and the top-ranked CA Technologies have a group incentive travel trip planned.
-Compuware, in fifth place, includes reps in monthly rankings and celebrates winners quarterly – which helps drive competition.
+Companies like Merrill Corporation and the 2018 top-ranked CA Technologies have a group incentive travel trip planned.
+Another 2018 front runner, Compuware, includes reps in monthly rankings and celebrates winners quarterly – which helps drive competition.
 Additionally, topnotch training and communication sets these companies apart.

 If you want your company to be thought of as the Best Company to Sell For, you’ll need to build a culture of training, collaboration, appreciation, recognition and of course, rewards.
 There is no one-size-fits-all approach when it comes to building the right sales incentive plan.
 Here’s a look at some of the ways we’ve helped our clients deliver on these important principles.

 Our client was in the middle of a comprehensive product renaissance, as their brand was evolving to a more premium status, creating a need for a complete redesign of their marquee dealership incentive program.
 During the qualification period, consistent and strategic communications encouraged sales managers to be “Game Changers” by striving for higher levels of personal and team commitment.
 Digital messaging, mailed promotional pieces and a sales playbook appealed to the diverse audience and cut through the clutter of the everyday noise at the dealerships.
 It all culminated in an exclusive (and unforgettable!) event at Dallas Cowboys Stadium.
 Read More

 Training and Collaboration: Upping the Ante with Social Proof